fbettag/println/README.md

 * Lots of widgets by default (see next section)
 * Atom-Feed (/atom.xml)
 * Google Sitemap (/sitemap.xml)
+* AJAX-/Facebook-Style Tagging with Tag-cloud

 ## Caveats

 Currently it is text-only.
 I will implement media-management as soon as possible.
 For now i suggest storing your images elsewhere (Flickr, Picasa) as they offer better upload-possibilities from mobile devices anyway.

 Another caveat is, that JavaScript is not rendered in the Live-Preview (but properly on the resulting published page).
+Meaning that if you enter <script src="..."></script> into the Live-Editor, it won't show in the Live-Preview, but will be perfectly normal on the website.

 ## Layout and Widgets